stereolabs/zed-hub-examples/tutorials/tutorial_06_video_event/README.md

 $ edge_cli start
 ```

-If you want to run it in backround use :
+If you want to run it in background use :
 ```
 $ edge_cli start -b
 ```